-Literally: That expounds a text.
+Literally: One who expounds a text.

 As an Islamic term: An ‘âlim who has the authority, ability, fadhîlah and farâsah and who receives the help of Allah by being worthy of it in order to expound the hidden meanings of the Qur'an.
 Mufassirîn is the plural of mufassir.
 An 'âlim who wrote a tafsir.

-“If you were to ask: The Qur'an is one of the dharûriyyah of religion, yet there has been dispute over its meanings?
+If you say: While the whole Qur'an is one of the dharûriyyah of religion, there have been differences of opinion over its meanings?

 The First: This is Allah's Word.

 The Second: The meaning intended by Allah with that word is the haqq.

 The Third: The meaning intended by Allah is this.

 If the word of the Qur’an is muhkamât or its tafsir was made by the Qur’an, it is wâjib to have îmân in it as soon as one is informed about it and to deny it is kufr.

 If the word of the Qur’an is an âyah that has another possible meaning, a denial, which relies on an interpretation that is not based on personal whims, is not kufr.
 The disagreement of mufassirîn is in this part of the Qur’an.